 For my four-day test, I took it to a bit of highway, but spent more time exploring the back roads of Cavite.
 And I genuinely, honestly, enjoyed it.
 At a time when the technological arms race is heating up the motorcycle industry, and when it’s cool to roll out a “modern retro” bike with vintage styling but modern tech, the Classic is the real thing.

 Fellow bikers would pull alongside me to either give me a thumbs-up or point out that the left side panel had vibrated itself loose again.
 It’s not quick and it’s not refined, but it feels unstoppable, more pack mule than pony.
-Fuel economy of 35 to 38km/L on a 13.5-liter tank brings to mind the story of the tortoise and the hare.
+Fuel economy of 35-38km/L on a 13.5L tank brings to mind the story of the tortoise and the hare.

 As is, the bike is a fun commuter for the rider who sees value in a motorcycle with a long and interesting history.
 More expressive owners also use it as a base bike for customization, with some truly handsome bobber conversions populating Instagram.

 Collectors spend a small fortune to scoop up “barn find” motorcycles and restore them to their former glory.
 This bike, on the other hand, is a turnkey machine that’s basically lifted from the fifties and bestowed with the bare technological necessities to lessen the headaches of vintage ownership.